getjoystick/joystick-python/README.md

 ```

-> All examples below will be provided for `async` version of the client.
-For sync it's enough to
+> All examples below will be provided for the `async` version of the client.
+For sync version, import the sync client, and drop the `await` keyword.

-> use proper Client and avoid `await` keyword
+### Requesting config content by ContentId

-### Requesting content by single Content Id
+#### Get a single config

 ```python
 ...